ishanvj2207/perspective/packages/perspective/README.md

 <strong>Note</strong> This constructor is not public - Tables are created
-by invoking the [table](#module_perspective..table) factory method, either on the perspective module object, or an a [module:perspective~worker](module:perspective~worker) instance.
+by invoking the [table](#module_perspective..table) factory method, either on the perspective module object, or on a [module:perspective~worker](module:perspective~worker) instance.